ChuzaWick420/notes_publisher/docs/Archives/CS504 - Software Engineering/6. Relationship between components of Software requirements (contd.)/lecture.md

 3. **Exceptions**: The user is not allowed to delete the information that is being used inside the system.
 **Assumptions**: An information which is not being used in the system, can be deleted permanently from the system and cannot be retrieved.

-# Other Ways to Express Use Case
+# Other Ways to Express Use case

 Another way is to create a table with 2 columns, namely `User Action` and `System Reaction`.

 # Activity Diagram

 It provides a visual for how the use case is being performed.
 ![[Pasted image 20240429151743.png]]

 # Use case Limitations

 The _non-functional_ requirements are not documented.
 These requirements can be something like:
 **Usability**: It should be usable to colorblind people.